 Talya Orleans won 2 of the 3 Allison Legacy Series events.
 Her 1st during opening weekend made her the first female feature winner in track history.
 (Not including the all-female events like W.O.W. or Powder Puff Derbies).
 Anthony Frissora won the other ALSN event.
 Waterford resident Chris Correll won his 4th consecutive All Star Race Truck Northeast Regional title – including victories in the ARTS’ last two visits to his home track along the way.
 Seth Duvall won the season’s first ARTS event during the Budweiser Nationals.

-In November, the track also announced that General Manager Bill Roth and Legends Car President Jerry Robinson would lease the track from owner and longtime promoter Terry Eames during the upcoming seasons.
-Roth and Robinson would assume full control of the track's day-to-day operations as The New Waterford Speedbowl, LLC.
+In November, the track also announced that General Manager Bill Roth and Legend Car President Jerry Robinson would lease the track from owner and longtime promoter Terry Eames during the upcoming seasons.
+Roth and Robinson would assume full control of the track’s day-to-day operations as The New Waterford Speedbowl, LLC.